codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

     }

     public void fetchTimelineAsync(int page) {
+        // This is where you would send the network request to fetch the updated data
-        client.getHomeTimeline(0, new JsonHttpResponseHandler() {
+        // `client` here is an instance of Android Async HTTP client.getHomeTimeline(0, new JsonHttpResponseHandler() {
             public void onSuccess(JSONArray json) {
                 // Remember to CLEAR OUT old items before appending in the new ones